tardate/LittleArduinoProjects/playground/LED7Segment/DirectDrive/README.md

 ## Notes

 The 7-segment display unit I have is stamped "SMA42056".
 It appears to be fairly common, however I've yet to find a datasheet for it.
-From inspection hwoever, it's clearly a common cathode unit, and similar to the the [SC56-11](../assets/SC56-11_datasheet.pdf?raw=true)
+From inspection however, it's clearly a common cathode unit, and similar to the the [SC56-11](../assets/SC56-11_datasheet.pdf?raw=true)

 There are two common cathode pins, but since these are internally connected there is no need to connect both to ground.